alinilie/openfeedback-client/README.md

 ### Useful commands (that can be runned using npm)
 I've created a set of useful scripts for general purpose

-Creates web directory (for the simple purpose that by default the web directory is set in .gitignore file)
+Creates web directory (by default the web directory is set on ignore)
 ```sh
 npm run web:create
 ```

-It copies assets file into web directory using a symlink
+It copies assets files into web directory using a symlink
 ```sh
 npm run assets:install
 ```